CelliesProjects/ESP32_VS1053_Stream/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7571166c872e4dc8a899382389b73f8e)](https://app.codacy.com/gh/CelliesProjects/ESP32_VS1053_Stream?utm_source=github.com&utm_medium=referral&utm_content=CelliesProjects/ESP32_VS1053_Stream&utm_campaign=Badge_Grade_Settings)

 A streaming library for esp32 with a separate VS1053 mp3/ogg/aac/flac/wav decoder.
 This library plays mp3, ogg, aac, aac+ and <strike>flac</strike> files and streams.
 Supports http, https (insecure mode) and chunked audio streams.

 If there is psram found then a 32kB ringbuffer will be allocated and used, otherwise the stream will be played straight from the HTTPClient stream buffer.

 This library needs [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.

-Visit [eStreamPlayer32_VS1053](https://github.com/CelliesProjects/eStreamPlayer32_VS1053) to see a project using this library.
+Visit [eStreamPlayer32_VS1053 for PIO](https://github.com/CelliesProjects/eStreamplayer32-vs1053-pio) to see a [PlatformIO](https://platformio.org/platformio) project using this library.

 ## How to install and use

 Install [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) and this library in your Arduino library folder.

 Use [the latest Arduino ESP32 core version](https://github.com/espressif/arduino-esp32/releases/latest).